Alachisoft/NCache-Samples/dotnet/EFCoreCaching/ent/README.md

                 - [x] `EFCoreCaching.Models.Product`
                 - [x] `EFCoreCaching.Models.Supplier`
 4. Select attributes to index
-    - In the `Select Attributes`, check all the properties (checking the model will select all it's attributes).
+    - In the `Select Attributes`, check all the properties (checking the model will select all its attributes).
     - Click `OK` button
 5. Save changes and Start Cache
     - Click the `Save Changes` button.
     - Start the cache.

-#### Troubleshooting

-- If the assembly does not appear or classes are not listed, ensure you have selected `EFCoreCaching.dll` correctly.
-- If the cache fails to start after adding indexes, remove the index, start the cache, fix issues in the assembly, then re-add.
+To learn more about configuring query indexes, please see [NCache Docs](https://www.alachisoft.com/resources/docs/ncache/admin-guide/configure-query-index.html).

 ### Run the sample

 After configuring the cache, you can run the sample from visual studio.
 If you are using command line, navigate to the path (see Build section) and use the following command:

 ```bash
 dotnet run
 ```

-## Notes
+## Troubleshooting

+### Assembly Does Not Appear or Classes Are Missing

+- Verify that you selected the correct assembly (`EFCoreCaching.dll`) when configuring the cache.
+- Rebuild the sample project if the assembly was recently modified.
+- Ensure the assembly contains public classes that can be discovered.

+### Cache Fails to Start After Adding Indexes

+If the cache fails to start after adding indexes:

+1. Remove the newly added index.
+2. Start the cache.
+3. Resolve any issues in the assembly (such as invalid types or missing dependencies).
+4. Rebuild the assembly and re-add the index.

+### Cannot Connect to Cache

+- Verify the NCache service is running.
+- Verify that the configured cache (for example, `demoCache`) exists and is running.
+- Verify that the cache name in `App.config` matches the running cache.
+- Verify that [firewall rules](https://www.alachisoft.com/resources/docs/ncache/install-guide/firewalls-ports.html) allow communication with the cache server.

+### Database Issues

-- Ensure the `ConnectionString` you changed in the `App.config` points to the same database you populated.
+- Ensure the `ConnString` in `App.config` points to the same database that was populated with the sample data.
-- The SQL account must have permissions to update data.
+- Verify that the SQL Server account has sufficient permissions to read and update data.

+### NuGet Packages Are Not Restored

 - If NuGet packages are not restored properly:
-    - Visual Studio: Right‑click the solution → Restore NuGet Packages.
+	- **Visual Studio**: Right‑click the solution → Restore NuGet Packages.
-    - Command line: run `dotnet restore` in the sample folder (see Build section).
+	- **Command line**: Run `dotnet restore` in the sample folder, see Build section.
-    - If using nuget.exe: run `nuget restore EFCoreCaching.sln`.
+	- **nuget.exe**: Run `nuget restore EFCoreCaching.sln`.

 ## References

-Reference documentation is available at:\
+For more information about EF Core Caching, see:\
 https://www.alachisoft.com/resources/docs/ncache/prog-guide/entity-framework-core-caching.html

 ## Additional Resources